 The whales consist of eight surviving families: Physeteridae (the sperm whale),Balaenidae (right whales),Balaenopteridae (the rorquals),Ziphiidae (the beaked whales),etotheriidae (the pygmy right whale),Eschrichtiidae (the grey whale),Monodontidae (belugas and narwhals) and Kogiidae (the dwarf and pygmy sperm whale).

 Whales are fully aquatic placental warm blooded marine mammals of the open ocean, they mate, feed, give birth, suckle and raise their young at deep ocean.
-Whales range in size from the 2.6 metres to 29.9 metres, The dwarf sperm whale is the smallest species commonly known as a whale.
+Whales range in size from the 2.6 metres to 29.9 metres, The dwarf sperm whale is the smallest species commonly known as a Dwarf whale.
 It grows up to 2.7 m (8.9 ft) in length and 250 kilograms, and blue whale is the largest weighting approximately 200 metric tons.

 Whales species are predatory and carnivorous mammals, some species show sexual dimorphism, females are larger than males.
 Blue whale only eats Krills and it usually eats 40 million krill each day, roughly 3.6 Metric tons of krills.
 Daily energy requirement is 1.5 million kilocalories, while some Whales species eat planktons, Squid, Octopus, Small crabs, schooling fish crustaceans and other invertebrates.